 (c) a State trading concern.

+[Regulation 6 amended in Gazette 30 Jun 2011 p.
+2617.]

 7. Juror who is employed under a contract of service

 (1) A person doing jury service who is employed by an employer under a contract of service other than an employer in a class prescribed under regulation 6 must give the summoning officer written advice of the name and business address of his or her employer.